|2||Loni, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Nagpur air is currently 4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Nagpur is currently 5.5 times the WHO annual air quality guideline value

 Moderate 83 US AQI

 Moderate 98 US AQI

 Moderate 84 US AQI

 Unhealthy for Sensitive Groups 131 US AQI

 Unhealthy for Sensitive Groups 109 US AQI

 Nagpur is a city in the Indian state of Maharashtra, with a population of just under 3 million people.
 It is known as one of the fastest growing cities in India, and as such it would have a number of air pollution problems associated with its population boom.
 Regarding the levels of pollution in the air taken in times past, Nagpur came in with an average PM2.5 reading of 47.2 μg/m³ over the year of 2019.

 This reading would classify it as being ‘unhealthy for sensitive groups’, meaning that those with a predisposition towards being affected by pollution levels, such as the young, the elderly, the sick or immunocompromised may find themselves at risk breathing the air in Nagpur year-round, with some months displaying PM2.5 levels that far exceeded the yearly average.